Celebrating LGBTQIA+ Pride: Affirming Care and Community at Her Time Therapy

 Julie Noyes (she/her), MA LPC NCC

-I believe my clients are the expert on themselves!
-I try to transcend the "golden rule" (treat others like you want to be treated) and operate from the "platinum rule" (treat others like THEY want to be treated).
+I believe my clients are the experts on their own lives.
+I strive to operate from the "platinum rule": treat others the way THEY want to be treated.

 Lauren Veazey (she/her), MA LPCC NCC